Funding for community events, projects, and publications featuring participatory dance, music, or song

 CDSS grants help

-- boost existing series or events
+- boost existing participatory series or events

 - train callers, musicians, singers, and organizers (including equity and anti-racism training)